All blog

 The Prevalence of Manager Burnout

-Managers are also 67% more likely to strongly agree they have a lot of interruptions at work.
-A third report is that the demands of the job interfere with daily life.
+Other job conditions affect burnout, too.
+According to a Gallup study, managers are 67% more likely to strongly agree they have a lot of interruptions at work, and about a third report that the demands of the job interfere with daily life.
+Nearly half report multiple competing priorities, and the average manager's workweek is a half-day longer than the average employer's.

 How To Prevent Employee Burnout